hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-typesolver.md

 ### 1. The Main Spring Boot Application

-Let's write a simple application that performs two searches in the table.
-Create the application class `src/main/java/app/App.java` as:
+Now we write a simple app that uses CRUD, Nitro, and LiveSQL to run SELECT queries in the database.
+Create the main application class `src/main/java/app/App.java` as:

 ```java
 package app;